SeanP004/Efoods/README.md

 # Description
-An Ecommerce Web Application built as part of the final project for EECS4413.
+An Ecommerce Web Application built with Java EE as part of the final project for EECS4413.
 Detailed description of implementation is under FinalReport.pdf

 # Screenshots